Reader in Art and Programme Leader MFA Fine Art (Studio Practice)

 +44 (0)20 7919 7816

-David Mabb has been working with the designs of 19th century designer and socialist William Morris for about ten years.
+David Mabb has been working with the designs of 19th century designer and socialist William Morris for about fifteen years.
 William Morris thought that interior design had a fundamental role to play in the transformation of everyday life.
 This essentially political motivation - a commitment to the radical potential of design - is behind much of his work as a designer and craftsman and the setting up of Morris & Co.
 Morris' designs constituted a radical break with the orthodoxy of neo-Gothic of his time.
 They are highly schematized representations of nature, where it is always summer and never winter; the plants are always in leaf, often flowering, with their fruits available in abundance, ripe for picking, and with no human labor in sight.

 Mabb's paintings, photographs, textiles and videos all, in different ways, work with and against Morris' utopian designs by contrasting them with other forms of modernist production, including Malevich, Rodchenko, Stepanova and Popova paintings and designs, modernist architecture and photographs of industry.
 Mabb never simply paints or covers over the Morris pattern with another image, elements of the Morris pattern always poke or burst through.
 This combination produces an unstable picture space that is never fixed, where a Morris pattern and the other image are never able to fully merge or separate.